mimiframework/Mimi.jl/docs/src/tutorials/tutorial_5.md

 comp1.param2 = Normal(1,0)
 ```

-Note here that if we have a shared model parameter we can assign based on it's name, but if we have an unshared model parameter specific to one component/parameter pair we need to specify both.
+Note here that if we have a shared model parameter we can assign based on its name, but if we have an unshared model parameter specific to one component/parameter pair we need to specify both.
 If the component is not specified Mimi will throw a warning and try to resolve under the hood with assumptions, proceeding if possible and erroring if not.

 **It is important to note** that for each trial, a random variable on the right hand side of an assignment, be it using an explicitly defined random variable with `rv(rv1)` syntax or using shortcut syntax as above, will take on the value of a **single** draw from the given distribution.
 This means that even if the random variable is applied to more than one parameter on the left hand side (such as assigning to a slice), each of these parameters will be assigned the same value, not different draws from the distribution